 Get shoppers interested in your GMB posts by posting attractive and relevant content.
 For each post, business owners can include text, call-to-action buttons, and/or photos or videos to promote their store.

-arran or photos of videos to promote their store.
-The ere are 5 different post types including: Events: Promote any upcoming events that you are holding.
+There are four different post types including: Events: Promote any upcoming events that you are holding.
 Each event requires a start time, end time, and a title.
-It is also good practice to include a photo/video,an event description, and a call to action button leading to a landing page for your event.
-What's New: Share general information about your retail business.
-For example, you can give shoppers an inside look at your Halloween displays and merchandise.
-Products: Store owners also have the option of promoting any products or new merchandise.
+It is also good practice to include a photo/video, an event description, and a call to action button leading to a landing page for your event. ☐ What's New: Share general information about your retail business.
+For example, you can give shoppers an inside look at your Halloween displays and merchandise. □ Products: Store owners also have the option of promoting any products or new merchandise.
 For example, a pet store could promote their new range of dog food.
 Keep in mind that product posts require a title and photo/video.
 Offers: According to Google, 50% of shoppers are looking for promotions and discounts when searching for a business online.
 So provide shoppers with information on the latest sales and promotional offers.
 Offers will appear at the top of your business listing on both Google Search and Maps.
 These posts require a title, and start/end dates.
 It's also good practice to include photos/videos, descriptions, coupon codes, and terms and conditions of the offer.
 The call-to-action button "View" will automatically appear on all Offer posts.
-COVID-19 update: you can use this post type to provide updates about your business during the COVID-19 pandemic.
-Let your customers know how your business has been impacted (temporary closures, reduced hours etc), how you are giving back to the community, new health & safety precautions etc.